Marceloasf/java-certification/src/ocp/chapter/fourteen/c14-notes.md

  | thenComparingInt(function)       | If the previous Comparator returns a 0, use this comparator that returns an int, otherwise return the value from the previous Comparator |
  | thenComparingLong(function)      | If the previous Comparator returns a 0, use this comparator that returns a long, otherwise, return the value from the previous Comparator |

+### Sorting and Searching

+For sorting we can use `Collections.sort()` method uses the `compareTo()` method to sort.
+It expects teh objects to be sorted to be Comparable.

+    public class SortRabbits {
+        static class Rabbit{ int id; }
+        public static void main(String[] args) {
+            List<Rabbit> rabbits = new ArrayList<>();
+            rabbits.add(new Rabbit());
+            Collections.sort(rabbits); // does not compile
+        }
+    }

+ It does not compile because Java knows that the Rabbit class is not Comparable, knowing that the sorting will fail, it doesn't even let the coded compile.
+You can fix this by passing a Comparator to `sort()`.
+Remember that a Comparator is useful when you to specify sort order without using a `compareTo()` method.

+    public class SortRabbits {
+        static class Rabbit{ int id; }
+        public static void main(String[] args) {
+            List<Rabbit> rabbits = new ArrayList<>();
+            rabbits.add(new Rabbit());
+            Comparator<Rabbit> c = (r1, r2) -> r1.id - r2.id;
+            Collections.sort(rabbits, c);
+        }
+    }

+The `sort()` and `binarySearch()` methods allow you to pass in a Comparator object when you don't want to use the natural order.

+#### **Reviewing** *binarySearch()*

+The `binarySearch()` method requires a sorted List.

+    List<Integer> list = Arrays.asList(6,9,1,8);
+    Collections.sort(list);
+    System.out.println(Collections.binarySearch(list, 6)); // 1
+    System.out.println(Collections.binarySearch(list, 3)); // -2

+It sorts and then it searchs, so it can call binary search properly.
+The first print, prints the index at which a match is found.
+The other one prints a negated index of where the requested value would need to be inserted.

+    var names = Arrays.asList("Fluffy", "Hoppy");
+    Comparator<String> c = Comparator.reverseOrder();
+    var index = Collections.binarySearch(names, "Hoppy", c);
+    System.out.println(index);

+The correct answer -1.
+Before you panic, you don't need to know that the answer is not defined, you do need to know that the answer is not defined.
+This list is sorted in ascending order.
+The comparator reverses the order to the natural order.
+The line that requests the `binarySearch()`, requests it in descending order.
+Since the list is ordered in ascending order, the precondition for doing the search is not met.

+We talked about collections that require classes to implement Comparable.
+Unlike sorting, they don't check that you have actually implemented Comparable at compile time.

+If we try to add that Rabbit that does not implement to a TreeSet, an exception is thrown.
+When TreeSet tries to sort the rabbits after adding one of them, Java discovers the fact that the class does not implement Comparable.
+Java throws an exception that looks like this:

+    Exception in thread "main" java.lang.ClassCastException:
+        class Duck cannot be cast to class java.lang.Comparable

+Java throws the exception even when the first object is added to the set, it works this way for consistency.
+If we tell collections that require sorting that we want to use a specific Comparator, Java knows that we want that and all is well.
+For example:

+    Set<Rabbit> rabbits = new TreeSet<>((r1,r2) -> r1.id-r2.id);
+    rabbits.add(new Rabbit());

+    // Instead of
+    Set<Rabbit> rabbits = new TreeSet<>();
+    rabbits.add(new Rabbit()); // ClassCastException

+## Working with Generics (p.641-655)

+Now we conclude the Chapter with one of the most useful (at times most confusing) feature in the Java language: generics.
+Generics allow we to write and use parameterized types.
+We can specify that, for example, we want an ArrayList of String objects.
+With this, the compiler has enough info to prevent we from causing a casting problem for example.
+The following code shows a "good" compiler error, because it warns you of a mistake:

+    List<String> names = new ArrayList<String>();
+    names.add(new StringBuilder("Webby")); // DOES NOT COMPILE